Frequently asked questions

 - Donate directly to Macmillan via JustGiving.
 They accept a range of currencies, and money reaches us securely.

-- If you are unable to use any of these methods, please send a cheque in pounds sterling or your local currency to our head office:
+- If you are unable to use any of these methods, please send a cheque in pounds sterling or your local currency to:

 Macmillan Cancer Support